 The ABS has developed the Statistical Spatial Framework (SSF) to enable users and producers of data to better integrate statistical and geospatial information.

-A new Australian Population Grid that models population distribution and density using preliminary Estimated Residential Population (ERP) totals for June 2016, has been published as part of Regional Population Growth, Australia, 2015-16 (cat. no. 3218.0)
+A new Australian Population Grid that models population distribution and density using rebased Estimated Residential Population (ERP) totals for June 2016, has been published as part of Regional Population Growth, Australia, 2016 (cat no. 3218.0).

 |Upcoming Releases||Commonly Requested Information|

 |ASGS Volume 3: Non ABS Structures Update – July 2018|

 Definition of Urban and Rural

 Converting data to the ASGS